Section Policies

 APF waived

-Opinion: Viewpoints, Columns, Perspectives and Commentary
+Opinion: Viewpoints, Columns, and Perspectives

 Unstructured, narrative abstract.
 Paper can have any headings (not necessarily IMRD).